About two weeks ago over 300 ladies graduated from The Catholic Wife Academy when the 4-week course ended.

 But, I urge you to not think of sex as “just one more thing” you have to worry about when you are already overwhelmed.

 Sex sits at the very heart of your marriage.
 It is not extra.
-God created sex to keep us closely bonded with our husbands, even through the years of stress and babies and moves.
+God created sex to keep us closely bonded with our husbands.
+Even though the years of stress and babies and moves.

 Remember, sex offers us the only real opportunity we have in marriage to LOVE FULLY, without complication or delay or confusion.
 Sex is pure and real and powerful.